 Another option to spend the afternoon or evening is at the beach.
 In Granada, you can take another exit road (via Motril) to drive in the direction of the sea.
-The coastline is in contrary with the coast west from Málaga, more jagged with small pebble stone bays.
+The coastline is contrary to the coast west of Málaga, more jagged with small pebble stone bays.
 For finding a lovely beach you can check our website.

 If you prefer something else than a beach, you can leave the coast of Nerja and drive into the mountains.
-After ten minutes you will reach the cosy whitewashed mountain village Frigiliana.
-Very nice to go for a pleasant walk through the small streets.
+After ten minutes you will reach the cosy whitewashed mountain village of Frigiliana.
+It is very nice to go for a pleasant walk through the small streets.

 Have a look at our holiday homes!